Citegraph/citegraph/README.md

 ## Introduction

 CiteGraph is an open-source online visualizer of citation networks.
 It was initially created as a demo of [JanusGraph](https://janusgraph.org), a distributed graph database.
+The tech stack includes JanusGraph, Spring Boot, Nginx, React, Remix (Server Side Rendering), Lucene, Cassandra, and Spark.

 ## Quick Start